Hi Mama! Ready to talk all about how to track ovulation and hear my best TTC tips? I’m so glad you’re here!

 With the following tips and a little tracking, you’ll start understanding your cycle a lot better in a matter of one to three months.

-I recommend using a few different methods because different women find different methods better for them.
+I recommend using a few different methods because some women find some methods work better for them than others.
 By trying a few different ways to track ovulation, you’ll determine which ones are the best indicators FOR YOU.

 I personally did calendar tracking and monitored my cervical mucus and had success!
 I was actually about to add in OPKs and basal body temperature charting, but wound up getting pregnant and never did.